sandnabba/devops-lab-kit/backend/README.md

 *   **[Local Python Environment Setup](./docs/local-setup.md)**

-### Hosted Application Services (Azure Apps)

-The backend API is suitable for running in a hosted application environment.
+### Azure deployment

+The backend API can be deployed to Azure using either **App Services** or **Azure Container Instances**.

-A `Makefile` is provided with targets to deploy this service to Azure App Services:
+A `Makefile` is provided with targets for both deployment options:

+#### Azure App Services

-* `zip`: Creates the application .zip file.
+- `zip`: Creates the application .zip file for deployment.
-* `setup`: Initializes the Azure services.
+- `setup`: Initializes the Azure App Service resources.
-* `deploy`: Deploys the zip file to the app service.
+- `deploy`: Deploys the zip file to the App Service.
-* `logs`: Tails Azure logs.
+- `logs`: Tails Azure App Service logs.
-* `ssh`: Opens an SSH shell in the application container.
+- `ssh`: Opens an SSH shell in the App Service container.

+#### Azure Container Instances

+- `acr-image`: Builds and pushes a Docker image to Azure Container Registry.
+- `container-deploy`: Deploys the container image to Azure Container Instances.
+  *Note: You must provide `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` as environment variables when running this target to avoid hardcoding secrets.*
+- `container-show`: Lists running container instances.

+Refer to the `Makefile` for usage details and required environment variables.